 New supply chain biosecurity arrangements for imported cargo – (Green Lane Program)

-Across 2021-22 the Department of Agriculture, Fisheries and Forestry engaged directly with various import businesses to test whether their systems and supply chain controls could be leveraged to effectively and consistently manage biosecurity risk.
+In 2021-22 the Department of Agriculture, Fisheries and Forestry conducted a proof-of-concept trial with various import businesses to test whether their systems and supply chain controls could be leveraged to effectively and consistently manage biosecurity risk.

 - reduce regulatory intervention and costs for highly compliant importers who already invest heavily in commercial quality assurance arrangements